radumg/AEC-hackathon-Dynamo-Workshop/docs/Intro.md

-# Dynamo Hackathon London 2019 - Development Training
+# Dynamo Development - London Hackathon 2019

 There are multiple ways to improve Dynamo creating your custom functionality, with varying levels of difficulty.
 Learn the basic of custom development and more advance improvement using c#.